nahed2019/jobpass-ms3/README.md

 - As a recruiter, I expect/want/need:
     - To easily search for job seekers with the ability to contact them directly
-    * In shop profile/ search bar where you can search with Current Work, Education, or Address to find the business cards of any job seeker
+    * In Portfolios page/ search bar where you can search with Current Work, Education, or Address to find the business cards of any job seeker
     - To be able to contact the developer/site owner whenever a support is needed
-    * In the contact form and the footer of the page, you will find all information in clear and simple way.
+    * In the contact form and the footer of the page, you will find all information in a clear and simple way.
     - An easy access to the contact information, phone number and email for the people I am looking for.
     * Business cards for all users who successfully registered and created their own profiles.
 Business card will include below details:
         Current work